Rickyarians/my-rep/README.md

 ## Tech

-- [ReactJS] - HTML enhanced for web apps!
+- [ReactJS] - for web apps!
-- [Javascript] - awesome web-based text editor
+- [Javascript] - awesome language programming

 ## Installation and check the result